United

 the Security Council voted for the Resolution on November 22, 1967.[44]

-was interviewed in February 1973 by the Israeli radio service Kol Israel.
+Israeli radio service Kol Israel.
 In the

-interview he was asked to clarify the significance of the missing definite article
+interview he was asked to clarify the significance of the missing definite

-the before the word territories.
-He
+article “the” before the word “territories”.

-answered as follows:
+He answered as follows:

 "The purposes are

-perfectly clear, the principle is stated in the preamble, the
+perfectly clear, the principle is stated in the preamble, the necessity for

-necessity for withdrawal is stated in the operative section.
-And then the essential phrase which is not sufficiently
+And then the essential phrase which is not sufficiently recognized is

-boundaries, and these words were very carefully chosen: they have to be secure
+these words were very carefully chosen: they have to be secure and they have to

-will not be secure unless they are recognized.
+be recognized.
+They will not be secure

-And that is why one has to work for agreement.
-This is essential.
-I would defend absolutely what we did.
-It was not for us to lay down exactly where
+what we did.
+It was not for us to lay

-the border should be.
-I know the 1967
+down exactly where the border should be.

-satisfactory border, it is where troops had to stop in
+It is not a satisfactory border, it is where troops had to stop in 1947,

-boundary... "[45]
+"[45]

 The

 intent of Lord Caradon here is clear.
-He viewed
+He viewed withdrawal as a necessary

-withdrawal as a necessary component of a comprehensive settlement, but not a
+component of a comprehensive settlement, but not a complete withdrawal to the

-complete withdrawal to the 1949 Armistice Lines, which were dangerously
+1949 Armistice Lines, which were dangerously vulnerable and not permanent

-vulnerable and not permanent international borders to begin with.
+international borders to begin with.

 Despite the clear indication by the architects of the Resolution

-that the qualifying words the and all were deliberately left out of the
+that the qualifying words “the” and “all” were deliberately left out of the

 Resolution, it has been pointed out that in the French-language version of the

-of the definite article the.
+article “the.”
 Thus, the

-English-language phrase from territories cannot be translated into French,
+English-language phrase “from territories” cannot be translated into French,

-except as des territoires.[46]
+except as “des territoires.”[46]
 Furthermore, it should be noted that the

 negotiations regarding the Resolution were conducted in English, and the